hellange/lksystems/README.md

 ## Url
-Service should now be available on - `http://localhost:3000/api/v1/thermostats`
+Service should now be available on - `http://localhost:3000/api/v1/thermostats` and `http://localhost:3000/static/`

 ## References